As1imwe-Mark/Vet_clinic_Schema_Diagram/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I will like to thank Microverse for the learning Experience.
+We will like to thank Microverse for the learning Experience.

-I will also like to give credit for the original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) as recomended in the [The Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>